-Credit card skimming devices can be designed to look like hardware on an existing ATM, or like a regular, in-store card reader (e.g. an EFTPOS machine).
+Credit card skimming devices can be designed to look like hardware on an existing ATM or like a regular, in-store card reader (for example, an EFTPOS machine).
 When a credit card is processed through one of these devices, it can capture the details stored on the card’s magnetic strip.

-Skimming thieves will later return to gather all the stolen data of the people who’ve used the tampered ATM or in-store device.
+Skimming thieves will later return to download the stolen data of the people who’ve used the tampered ATM or in-store device.
 With that data, they can create counterfeit clone credit cards or even directly steal money from bank accounts.

 It’s worth noting that chip-and-PIN cards are more secure against this type of fraud, as the information stored on the embedded microchip is encrypted.
-But as these cards also have magnetic strips, there is still some risk of skimming – particularly overseas where chip-and-PIN technology may not be as common.
+But as these cards also have magnetic strips, there is still some risk of skimming, particularly overseas where chip-and-PIN technology may not be as widely used.

 Common signs of skimming devices